 - 1 tablespoon vanilla extract

-- 1 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon plus more for dusting

 - Preheat oven to 350F.
-Have an 8.5 inch or 9 inch springform pan ready.
+Have a 9 inch springform pan ready.

 - In a large bowl, mix together the graham cracker crumbs and melted butter.
 Pat into the bottom and roughly 2 inches up the side of the pan.

 - In a large mixing bowl, beat together the cream cheese and sugar until light and fluffy, about 3-4 minutes.

 - Beat in the eggs, one at a time, for 1 minute each.

 - Scrape down the bowl then add the pumpkin, vanilla, and cinnamon then beat for an additional 1-2 minutes.